-Lindsay’s kids hockey is sponsoring 6 kids this season providing equipment and paying for registrations.
+Lindsay’s Kids hockey is sponsoring 6 children this season providing equipment and paying for registrations.
 Again this is the program that really tugs at the heart strings and the one that Lindsay would have loved the most.
 I would like to read an email we received in September.

-On the second last night of her life Lindsay attended a John Mellencamp concert – I look at the pictures of that evening often, they were the last pictures taken of Lindsay – she looked like she was having a great time and was so happy.
-She loved attending Theatre Calgary with Dianne and I – we still keep our 4 season’s tickets, it is impossible to let them go.
+On the second last night of her life Lindsay attended a John Mellencamp concert.
+I look at the pictures of that evening often, they were the last pictures taken of Lindsay, she looked like she was having a great time and was so happy.
+She loved attending Theatre Calgary with Dianne and I and we still keep our 4 season’s tickets, it is impossible to let them go.
 Lindsay was an accomplished pianist, played flute and piccolo and left behind a huge collection of music and movies.
 She would wholeheartedly approve of the cause we are all supporting here tonight.

 Good evening.
 My name is Maria Crutchfield, and I am one of the co-chairs of the Monumental Tournament of Aces along with Taylor Kimmett & Mike Borody.
 Firstly, I would like to thank all of the golfers and participants who joined us today at another awesome Monumental Tournament of Aces.
 Secondly, the Monumental sponsorship we received this year is above and beyond what we could have ever expected.
 This is a characteristic that was demonstrated by Lindsay every day – going above and beyond.